openshift/installer/Documentation/troubleshooting/controller-recovery.md

 kubectl get nodes -l master=true
 ```

 If using AWS EC2, your master node name will be returned with the format: `ip-12-34-56-78.us-west-2.compute.internal`.
-Use this value as the master `nodeName` when creating your temporary controller manager pod, as described below.
+Use this value as the master `nodeName` when creating your temporary scheduler pod, as described below.
 Wrap the `spec` in a pod header and specify the name of the master node in `nodeName`:

 ```yaml